 Chat to a student

-In Stage 2 you can choose to spend a whole semester studying in Europe through the Erasmus exchange programme.
+In Stage 2 you can choose to spend a whole semester studying in Europe as part of a study abroad exchange.

 Facilities and environment